qmilangowin/GolangPackagesWorkSample/bdi-test-service/README.md

 # Oxpecker Tools

-Repo for test tools used for the Oxpecker/BDI project
+Repo for test tools used for the Oxpecker/Big Data Indexing project

 ## BDI Test Service